-How to resolve a complaint – A guideline for all those who come into contact with Perennial
+How to resolve a complaint – guidelines for all those who come into contact with Perennial

 Perennial complies with a number of regulatory and non-regulatory bodies’ guidance regarding complaints including the Charity Commission, the Financial Conduct Authority (FCA) and the Fundraising Regulator and will cooperate fully in any investigation held by them following a complaint about Perennial’s activities.